M-earnest/tutorial_jupyter_books/content/2_host/host_website.md

 ![Image of the final link that is presented under "GitHub Pages".](../../static/pages_link.png)

 Click on the link to view your freshly built content website!
-Now, simply copy that link and paste it into your repo’s `README.md`, so others can easily access your website.
-And... you're all set!

 ## Next Section:
 In the next section, you will learn how to identify failed workflows and how to troubleshoot common errors.